4GeeksAcademy/object-oriented-javascript-tutorial-exercises/exercises/09-Calculated-property/README.md

 ## 📝 Instructions

-Please create a new function called "canDrinkAlcohol" that returns a boolean true or false depending on the person's legal right to drink alcohol.
+- Please create a new function called `canDrinkAlcohol` that returns a boolean true or false depending on the person's legal right to drink alcohol.

 ## 💡 Hint